ajitkumarkp/OpenVino/gaze__mouse_control/README.md

 Project directory structure:

-1. The project ìgaze_mouse_controlî directory structure is as follows:
+1. The project ‚Äúgaze_mouse_control‚Äù directory structure is as follows:

-- ìbinî directory has the input demo video, output videos, and the stats files:
+- ‚Äúbin‚Äù directory has the input demo video, output videos, and the stats files:

-- ìintelî directory has all the model files:
+- ‚Äúintel‚Äù directory has all the model files: